This chapter should be cited as follows:

 Breathing

 The initial breaths provided need to artificially produce the functional residual capacity the baby would otherwise have established spontaneously.
 These should be provided over 2–3 seconds through a close-fitting soft mask that covers the nose and mouth.
 Five such breaths should be provided and evidence of chest rise during each breath should be observed.
 There may not be chest rise in the first 2 or 3 breaths, but inflation can be considered to be achieved if the chest moves during the final 2 or 3 breaths in conjunction with an increasing heart rate.
-If the heart rate has not increased and/or the chest is not seen to move, reposition the head into the neutral position, re-secure the mask on the face and provide the inflation breaths again.
+If the heart rate has not increased and/or the chest is not seen to move, the head should be repositioned into neutral position, the mask on the face should be re-secured and inflation breaths provided again.
 The commonest reason for failed inflation breaths are poor position of the head.
-A small rolled towel (not more than 2 cm thick) can be placed under the neck and shoulders to help position the head.
+A small, rolled towel (not more than 2 cm thick) can be placed under the neck and shoulders to help position the head.
 It can also be easier to perform a jaw thrust if there are two people present: one to hold the mask firmly on the face with a bilateral jaw thrust, while the other provides the breaths through the breathing circuit or self-inflating bag.

 There is strong evidence that room air is adequate and safest for neonatal resuscitation.3 The use of supplemental oxygen should be guided by the expected saturations as described above.